-You can reduce the savings rate and lengthen the time, but you cannot change the math.
+You can reduce the savings rate and lengthen the time, but you can't change the math.

-- Staying with the example above, a 25% savings rate ($1,000 per month) compounds to roughly $1,149,000 in 27 years where it will finally replace the 75% of your earned income you are spending.
-This example is not as rock-solid because the time period is much longer meaning you have to start including inflation and other complicating factors to make it realistic; however, the principle demonstrated is consistent.
+- Staying with the example above, a 25% savings rate ($1,000 per month) compounds to roughly $1,149,000 in 27 years where it will finally replace the 75% of your earned income you're spending.
+This example isn't as rock-solid because the time period is much longer, meaning you have to start including inflation and other complicating factors to make it realistic; however, the principle demonstrated is consistent.

 There are a couple of key principles you want to understand with this strategy…

 - The critical factor to success is the percentage saved from earnings.
-Every 10% increase in spending adds a little more than 3+ years to the process because it not only decreases how much you save but it increases the threshold of spending your assets must overcome as well.
-It is a double-edged sword.
+Every 10% increase in spending adds a little more than 3+ years to the process, because it not only decreases how much you save, but it increases the threshold of spending your assets must overcome as well.
+It's a double-edged sword.

 - Investment return and inflation have very little effect when the time period is short (high savings rate).
 However, investment return and inflation have a huge compounded effect when the time period is long (low or traditional savings rate).
 You must plan accordingly.

 - Almost nobody is motivated enough by financial independence to persist with a frugality discipline for 10 years and then survive on the same level of income for a lifetime.
-That is why so few people ever achieve financial independence following this path.
+That's why so few people ever achieve financial independence following this path.

-Frankly, I question if it is even a worthwhile goal as stated in this post here.
+Frankly, I question if early retirement is even a worthwhile goal as stated in this post here.